AtakanTurgut/git.controller.doc/README.md

 ```
 ![](pictures/ls.PNG)

-- If we want to see the hidden files in the folder:
+- If you want to see the hidden files in the folder:

 ```bash
         ls -la
 ```
 ![](pictures/ls-la.PNG)

-- To review the directory we are in:
+- To review the directory you are in:

 ```bash
         pwd